 On March 7, 2022, in connection with the appointment of Ronald Martell as our President and Chief Executive Officer, we entered into a Service Agreement with Mr. Lis (the "Lis Service Agreement"), pursuant to which Mr. Lis' employment with us was terminated as of March 15, 2022.
 The Lis Service Agreement also provides that Mr. Lis will continue serve as a Class III director and will serve as a non-employee Chairperson of our Board.
-Mr. Lis' service as Chairperson was for an initial period of 12 months, which term was extended from March 15, 2023 to March 15, 2024 in connection with the execution of an amendment to the Lis Service Agreement, dated April 13, 2023 (the "Lis Amendment").
-During the initial period of Mr. Lis' service as Chairperson of the Board, Mr. Lis was paid, in equal monthly installments, an annual fee of \$250,000 and, pursuant to the Lis Amendment, effective April 1, 2023, Mr. Lis will be paid, in equal monthly installments, an annual fee of \$125,000 (the "Annual Fee").
+Mr. Lis' service as Chairperson will be for an initial period of 12 months, which term may be extended by mutual agreement of Mr. Lis and us.
+During the period of Mr. Lis' service as Chairperson of the Board, Mr. Lis will be paid, in equal monthly installments, an annual fee of \$250,000 (the "Annual Fee").
 The Lis Service Agreement further provides that for the period commencing on the termination of Mr. Lis' service on the Board (the "Final Board Date") through the later to occur of (a) 12 months after the Final Board Date or (b) March 15, 2024, Mr. Lis will provide consulting services to us, for which Mr. Lis will be paid a monthly consulting fee equal to \$12,250 (the "Monthly Fee").
 Pursuant to the Lis Service Agreement, on March 21, 2022, Mr. Lis was granted an option to purchase 100,000 shares of our common stock (the "New Lis Option"), measured as of the date of grant.
 The New Lis Option vested over 12 months, commencing on March 15, 2022, in twelve substantially equal monthly installments.
 The New Lis Option was granted to Mr. Lis pursuant to the 2021 Plan on March 21, 2022.
 The Lis Service Agreement further provides that Mr. Lis' outstanding equity awards will continue to vest in accordance with the terms and conditions of the applicable award agreement governing his equity awards.